Border–Gavaskar Trophy: 2022–23 series

 The third test started at Indore, on 28 February 2023.
 The Australian team had some players returning home for personal reasons, especially Pat Cummins (captain of Australia).
 Therefore, Steve Smith was leading the team in the third test.
 Rohit Sharma won the toss and opted to bat first.
 India was bundled out for 109 runs and Matthew Kunhemann took an impressive five-wicket hall.
 Australia in response scored 197 in their first innings where Usman Khawaja led the scoreboard with 60 runs.
 For the second innings, India was able to cross the lead of 88 runs and posted 163.
 Nathan Lyon took an eight-wicket haul winning man of the match.
 Australia chased the target of 76 with a loss of just one wicket and won the match.

+The fourth test started on 9 March 2023 at Narendra Modi Stadium, Ahemdabad.
+Prime Minister of India Narendra Modi hosted his counterpart Prime Minister of Australia Anthony Albanese at the stadium.
+The event was organized as a tribute to the 75 years of diplomatic and cricket relations between two the countries.
+The two PMs visited the "Hall of fame" museum inside the stadium.

-The fourth test started on 9th March 2023 at Narendra Modi Stadium, Ahemdabad.
-As Australian captain Steve Smith (In the Absence of Pat Cummins) won the toss and elected to bat first.
-In first innings Usman Khawaja and Cameron Green scored 180 and 114 runs respectively, In result Australia scored 480 runs and Ravichandran Ashwin took 6 wickets for India.
-India came to bat on Day 2 (3rd Session) of the test match.
-In the first innings, Shubman Gill and Virat Kohli scored 128 and 186 runs respectively, For Australia, Nathan Lyon and Mathew Kuhnemann took 6 Wickets together (3 wickets each).
-As India scored 571 runs in their 1st Innings having a lead of 91 runs.
-Australia came for their 2nd Innings on Day 4 for 6 overs only.
-On the last day (Day 5) of the match, Travis Head and Marnus Labuschagne scored 90 and 63 (not out) runs respectively for Australia, as both captains decided to draw the match at the start of the78th over.
+Australian captain Steve Smith won the toss and elected to bat.
+In the first innings, Usman Khawaja and Cameron Green scored 180 and 114 runs respectively.
+Australia scored 480 runs and Ravichandran Ashwin took 6 wickets for India.
+India came to bat on Day 2 (third session) of the test match.
+In the first innings, Shubman Gill and Virat Kohli scored 128 and 186 runs respectively, For Australia, Nathan Lyon and Mathew Kuhnemann took three wickets each.
+India scored 571 runs in their first innings having a lead of 91 runs.
+Australia came for their second innings on Day 4 for six overs only.
+On the last day (Day 5) of the match, Travis Head and Marnus Labuschagne scored 90 and 63 (not out) runs respectively for Australia, as both captains decided to draw the match at the start of the 78th over.
 The score for Australia in their 2nd innings was 175 runs for the loss of 2 wickets.
-India won the series with 2-1 and retained the Border-Gavaskar Trophy.
+India won the series with 2–1 and retained the Border–Gavaskar Trophy.
 Virat Kohli was the player of the match for scoring 186 runs while Ravichandran Ashwin and Ravindra Jadeja received joint player of the series award for 86 runs & 25 wickets, 135 runs & 22 wickets respectively.